rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 <!-- END OF Category --><hr>
 ### Snap

+#### How to check if Snap token is still valid or not?
+Please refer to this [explanation of Snap token default expiry time](https://docs.midtrans.com/en/snap/advanced-feature?id=snap-token-expiry-time).

 #### Why Snap pop-up doesn't work on merchant's mobile app?
 - If your mobile app is using WebView to display Snap pop-up, then make sure that the app follows the points given below.
     *  Enable JavaScript capability for the WebView.